ile123/Hawk-Blockchain-Explorer/README.md

 These are the following functionalities:

 - Blockchain Data Retrieval
-  - Connect to bitcoin nodes
+  - Connect to bitcoin nodes.
 - Block Information
-  - View block details
+  - View block details.
 - Transaction Information
-  - Search and view transaction details (TxID, sender, receiver, fees).
+  - View transaction information.
+- Address Information
+  - View address information.
 - Search & Filtering
 - User Authentication
   - Track wallet address and transaction history.
+  - User will need to create a account before they can use the explorer.